Marunizer/KotlinTestApp/README.md

 Done? : False

 ------------------------------------------------------------------------------

--still need (not necassarily in order, but kind of in order)
+Still need (not necassarily in order, but kind of in order)

 - To figure out what file format black magic I have to do for sceneform and hopefully draco
 - Build model at runtime by manually adding files to the phones storage.